Nervosys/Botnix/pkgs/development/cuda-modules/README.md

       short, the Multiplex builder adds multiple versions of a single package to single instance of the CUDA Packages package set.
 It is used primarily for packages like `cudnn` and `cutensor`.
-- `modules`: Nixpkgs modules to check the shape and content of CUDA redistributable and feature manifests.
+- `modules`: Botpkgs modules to check the shape and content of CUDA redistributable and feature manifests.
 These modules additionally use shims provided by some CUDA packages to allow them to re-use the `genericManifestBuilder`, even if they don't have manifest files of their